 After Removal

 Kneel down behind the rear bumper.
-There are two black wing nuts on each corner of the cover shown below.
+There are two slide latches on the rear cover located on the lower backside of the cover.
+Both will need to be slid to the inside to be unlatched properly as shown below.